The Best Overhead Drum Mics 2024 – Matched Pairs

 We have provided a table that demonstrates the main overhead microphone positions in our article Drum Miking Techniques.
 You will need specialized Mic Stands for good overhead mic positioning.
 If setting up and configuring mics aren’t your cup of tea, then you’re better off getting an Electronic Drum Kit.

 For this edition we looked at all the matched pairs of microphones that are being sold by major music gear retailers with a street price of $1,000 or less.
-We ended up with an initial shortlist of 19 promising options for detailed analysis.
-We then collected the most current feedback and ratings from online retailers, music gear publications, discussion forums, videos and review publications.
-Over 13,900 rating sources were then processed using the Gearank Algorithm to produce a rating score out of 100 for each set of mics.
-Finally we selected the highest rated options to recommend above.
+This includes online retailers where you can buy the overhead mic straight from your browser.
+We ended up with an initial shortlist of 23 promising options for detailed analysis.
+We then collected and analyzed the most current feedback and ratings from online retailers, music gear publications, discussion forums, videos and review publications.
+Over 16,700 rating sources were then processed using the Gearank Algorithm to produce a rating score out of 100 for each set of mics.
+We took into account all these data, and selected the highest rated options to recommend above.
 For more information about our methods please read How Gearank Works.

 About the Author and Contributors